The-Dozer-Project/ben-design/docs/03-ben-overview.md

 # Ben At a Glance

+---

+### **NOTE**:
+NATS is not a god object.
+I feel I did a bad job with the visual diagrams.
+NATS does the following:
+- NATS  coordinates schema/config/policy pack changes by fanning out messages
+- NATS delivers signals from detectors to sidecars
+- NATS is the "go-to" component in catastrophic system failure.
+In the instance that the system goes down, components sends "hello" messages to NATS which keeps attempting to deliver to the orchestrator until its online, where the orchestrator handles spin up
+- NATS does not handle or deliver health messages

+Ideally, NATS is generally low throughput (as opposed to the rest of the system).
+Data travels up through the hot path.
+I just wanted to add that because I got feedback that from the diagrams NATS looks way more involved than it is.

+---

 Ben is an observability and integrated security platform.
 As stated in [philosophy](./01-philosophy.md), Ben's goal is to be an intent driven integrated platform based on compile time contracts.
 This part of the document repo aims to show, illuminate and discuss a high level overview of the system.
 Within this markdown file the authority,